A Florida Dog Drove A Car For Almost An Hour: ‘They Should Give That Thing A License’

 “Florida dog is giving Florida man a run for his money,” echoed a second on Twitter.

 The Florida Man is a popular caricature in the media thanks to fact that Florida laws make it easier for journalists to find details about odd arrests.
-For example, The Inquisitr previously reported on a hungry burglar in the sunshine state who broke into a house to make breakfast, telling the terrified home-owners to “go back to sleep.”
+For example, The Inquisitr previously reported on a hungry burglar in the Sunshine State who broke into a house to make breakfast, telling the terrified home-owners to “go back to sleep.”

 Delivered To Your INBOX